Hakodate, Hokkaido, Japan

 The Japanese Language and Japanese Culture program is a rigorous eight week program designed to develop Japanese language proficiency through well-planned compulsory classes and optional activities that require communication in context.
 Homestay is a key element of the program.
 This is a long-standing program of the Hokkaido International Foundation and receives applications from throughout the country, typically more than it can accommodate.
 Admission is competitive.
 UI students earn transfer credit on this program.

 The most current program information is available at the Hokkaido International Foundation webpage here.
-Summer information is updated in November of the prior year.
+Summer information is updated in late October of the prior year.

 Hakodate is located at the southern tip of Japan’s northwest island of Hokkaido.
 At the time of Commodore Perry’s visit to the port in 1854, Hakodate led Japan's progress towards modernization.
 Today it is a small, quiet, rural town, with a population of about 300,000.
 The whole town participates in the reception of the summer foreign students.